eliminmax/tiny-clear-elf/armhf/README.md

     # EV_CURRENT - the only valid value
     .4byte 0x1
   # e_entry
     # The virtual memory to transfer control at.
-The file is loaded into memory address 0x20000, and the code starts 0x54 bytes into the file
+The file is loaded into memory address 0x20000, and the code starts 0x54 bytes into the file.
+Adding 1 starts it in thumb mode.
-    .4byte 0x20054
+    .4byte 0x20055
   # e_phoff
     # the offset from the beginning of the file to the program header table
     .4byte 0x34